garrison-henkle/paging-compose/README.md

 }
 ```

-Other than `PagedLazyColumn`, there are also some lower-level tools that provide lower-level access
+Other than `PagedLazyColumn`, there are also some lower-level tools that provide access
 to the paging implementation.
 These include:
 - `PagerAdapter` - The paging implementation class
 - `rememberPager()` - A utility function to create a `PagerAdapter` in a Composable